 The route is around 1,300km meaning 7-9 days is perfect for exploring all that Iceland has to offer from the beach at Reynisfjara to the delights in the capital city.
 While it may seem the perfect place to drive off the beaten path, it is illegal to go off-roading in Iceland, so plan your route carefully ensuring you don’t miss any of the hidden gems, using the correct routes.

-Any hotels around Reynisfjara beach?
+Any hotels around Reynisfjara beach, Iceland?

-Beautiful Whatever the Weather
+Beautiful whatever the weather!

+Let’s face it!
+Reynisfjara Iceland black sand beach is just stunning!
 With such a dramatic backdrop, you’ll get a fantastic view whenever you go, whether rain or shine.

 Cloud and fog only enhance the exciting ‘out of this world’ feel.
 Sunshine, as well as sunsets and sunrises, can offer a fantastic light too.
 Whether the sea is calm or (more likely) raging and crashing, it is easy to picture how a volcanic explosion formed this incredible landscape.